iSorp/macro-executor/README.md

 ## Sequence number refactoring for functions
 * Consecutive numbering on completion (snippet N-Number)
 * Command for renumbering sequences (incl.
 GOTOs)
-* Command for adding missing sequences (NC statements)
+* Command for adding missing sequences (for NC statements)

 ## Lint
 The Lint is configurable by changing the following rules in the settings (user or workspace).